-Management interventions actioned to date in 2022 have included a discretionary spending freeze and line-by-line budget reviews with each Directorate.
-An unintended delay in planned recruitment activities due to the illegal demonstration that occurred in the city in February, as well as the general difficulty in hiring due to low unemployment rates, has resulted in unanticipated vacancy management savings.
-Most of the solutions identified below are one-time in nature and aren't anticipated to be available in future year's budgets.
+Management interventions actioned to date have included a discretionary spending freeze and line-by-line budget reviews with each Directorate.
+An unintended delay in planned recruitment activities due to the illegal protest that occurred in the city in February, as well as the general difficulty in hiring due to low unemployment rates, has resulted in unanticipated vacancy management savings.
+Most of the solutions identified below are one time in nature and aren't anticipated to be available in future budgets.

-Although the OPS is forecasting to balance at year-end it doesn't have the flexibility in its budget to do so on an ongoing basis.
-The main reasons for this one-time flexibility are unexpected levels of vacancies in 2022 and the administration fee incorporated in the federal funding for large events.
-The savings in salary and wages from a significant number of vacancies is due to the recruitment freeze in 2021 that resulted in the OPS starting 2022 under complement when historically the OPS starts the year over complement to account for retirements that typically occur in the first quarter of the year.
-This issue was compounded by the illegal demonstration that required the whole service to focus almost exclusively on that event.
+Although the OPS is forecasting to balance at year end, it doesn't have the flexibility in its budget to do so on an ongoing basis.
+The main reasons for this one-time flexibility are unexpected levels of vacancies in 2022 and the administration fee incorporated in the Federal funding for large events.
+The savings in salary and wages from a significant number of vacancies is due to the recruitment freeze in 2021 that resulted in OPS starting 2022 under complement when historically the OPS starts the year over complement to account for retirements that typically occur in the first quarter of the year.
+This issue was compounded with the illegal protest that required the whole service to focus almost exclusively on that event.
 When the OPS did turn its attention to recruitment, the labour market was tight, and it continues to be difficult to fill positions.
-This is true across the country with low unemployment rates.
+This is true across the country with low unemployment rates, though there may be some alleviation in this as the year progresses and into 2023.